FEV Consulting and VDMA present study results on mobility transformation until 2040

 As the world continues to evolve, so does FEV.

-That’s why FEV is unleashing its technological and strategic expertise into other areas.
-It applies its forward thinking to the energy sector.
-And its software and system know-how will enable the company to lead the way making intelligent solutions available to everyone.
+That’s why FEV is unleashing its technological and strategic expertise into other areas, applying its forward thinking to the aerospace and energy sectors.
+Thanks to its software and system expertise, the company also leads the way making intelligent solutions available to everyone.
 FEV brings together the brightest minds from different backgrounds and specialties to find new solutions for both current and future challenges.

 But FEV won’t stop there.